 Chief Finance & Operating Officer (CFOO)

-Prior to joining The Trust, Linda was Director of Finance, Governance and Assets at Everton in the Community (EitC) and helped drive financial and operational stability that contributed to the charity doubling its revenues while expanding its support to participants and those in need across the Liverpool City Region.
-During this time, she was also an active member of a working group established through the Premier League to implement a governance framework for all football-based charities.
+Prior to joining the Trust, Linda was Director of Finance, Governance and Assets at Everton in the Community, the official charity of Everton Football Club.
+During her time there she played a key role in strengthening financial and operational stability, helping the organisation double its income while expanding its reach across the Liverpool City Region.
+She also contributed to sector-wide governance development through a Premier League working group established to develop and implement a governance framework for football-based charities.

-Her achievements in the field saw her named the “Not-for-Profit” Finance Director of the Year in 2017 at the prestigious Finance Director of the Year Awards.
+Her achievements in the sector saw her named Not-for-Profit Finance Director of the Year at the 2017 Finance Director of the Year Awards.

-Linda has a Certificate in School Business Management, is an accredited coaching trainer, and recently completed a Master’s degree in Finance and Strategy.
+Linda holds a Certificate in School Business Management, is an accredited coaching trainer, and recently completed a Master’s degree in Finance and Strategy.

 Principal, Everton Free School & Football College